Posts

 In Modern Software Engineering, Farley want to reclaim the meaning of engineering in “software engineering”.
 It’s not just about coding, it’s about doing what works to build better software faster - This involves processes, tools and culture.

 The software industry is not like the manufacturing.
 The process of building software can’t be reduced to a production line; it’s rather a process of exploration and discovery.
+In this context, Farley suggests that there are two critical core competencies that software engineers must master: learning and managing complexity.

 A Structured Approach to Work With Software Development Tasks